-The Center for Conservation Bioacoustics (CCB) at the Cornell Lab of Ornithology offers a week-long introductory-level Sound Analysis Workshop, usually twice per year.
+The K. Lisa Yang Center for Conservation Bioacoustics offers a week-long introductory-level Sound Analysis Workshop, usually twice per year.
 The workshop is intended primarily for biologists interested in analysis, visualization, and measurement of animal sounds.
-We cover basic principles of spectrographic analysis and measurement of animal sounds, as well as specific tools and techniques in Raven Pro, a sound analysis application program developed by CCB.
+We cover basic principles of spectrographic analysis and measurement of animal sounds, as well as specific tools and techniques in Raven Pro, a sound analysis application program developed by the Yang Center.
 Spring workshops also include a brief introduction to techniques for targeted field recording using directional microphones.

-Since its inception in 2007, over 400 participants from 43 countries have participated in the workshop, with basic and applied research interests in the sounds of birds, marine mammals, bats and other terrestrial mammals, frogs, insects, and fish.
+Since its inception in 2007, more than 400 participants from 43 countries have participated in the workshop, with basic and applied research interests in the sounds of birds, marine mammals, bats and other terrestrial mammals, frogs, insects, and fish.

-The workshop provides an opportunity to exchange ideas with fellow participants on your sound analysis work and to develop new contacts with staff and researchers in the Center for Conservation Bioacoustics.
+The workshop provides an opportunity to exchange ideas with fellow participants on your sound analysis work and to develop new contacts with staff and researchers in the Yang Center.

 Workshop Content and Format